The Expanse Book Series

 Needless to say, none of them have an easy time of it in their various ports of call.
 Each has to deal with a dangerous situation, and we later learn that each event is connected.
 The same factions are still in play, Earth, Mars, the Belt, OPA, but now we see multiple conflicting ideologies within each group.
 Some of the ways the plot progresses seems coincidental and serendipitous, which is the only negative I can think of, but when all the connections are revealed it comes full circle to an understandable finish.
 Not necessarily a satisfactory one though.
 There are still elements that will carry over to the next book, as several of our protagonists have to face consequences for their actions.
 I was pleased that Avasarala and Bobbie Draper show up again, but I was caught off guard by the inclusion of another character I thought we'd never see or hear about again.
 Not only the character herself, but the how and why of it.
 That's just one of many instances of how the books continue to surprise me and subvert my expectations.

-The latest novella, The Vital Abyss, could have been written at any time after the first novel.
-It concerns the imprisonment of captured scientists who had been working on the proto-molecule.
-Two things are made abundantly clear; some of them were only interested in what they could learn from it without concern for the consequences, and also that there is a faction controlling the jailers who wish to extract as much information from the scientists so as to continue work on the proto-molecule if they are lucky enough to find a sample of it.
-It is not clear whether that faction is connected to one of the groups at the heart of the story in Nemesis Games.
+The latest novella, The Vital Abyss, is the only story so far to be written in first person, the narrator being a scientist named Cortázar.
+The timeline is not clear, but it covers two periods in the character's life, when he is being held prisoner by Belters in an undisclosed location, as well as a prior time when he worked for Protagen studying the proto-molecule.
+Two things are made abundantly clear; most of the scientists were only interested in what they could learn from the alien organism without concern for the consequences, and also that there is a faction controlling the jailers who wish to extract as much information from the scientists so as to continue work on the proto-molecule if they are lucky enough to find a sample of it.
+It seems that at least one of the factions is connected to one of the groups at the heart of the story in Nemesis Games.
+Events in the TV series have been altered slightly, rearranged time-wise, as Cortázar is seen as a prisoner of Fred Johnson on Tycho Station in Season 2.

 My review of Syfy's The Expanse TV Series.